ernestsmotlak/Backend-Project/README.md

 Most of the testing was done by using Postman.

 I have also included the `kaldiFinal.postman_collection.json` that should upon being imported into Postman show the requests.

+I've made a branch `html` where i've created the html folder with 2 .html files, for testing.